minosiants/one/README.md

 ## How to use

-To use this template this repo should be cloned and costomized.
+To use this template this repo should be forked and costomized.

 - Landing page [+page](./src/routes/+page.svelte).
-- Blog posts should be written in the markdown and placed [lib/posts](./src/lib/posts/).
+- Blog posts should be written in markdown and placed here [lib/posts](./src/lib/posts/).
 - Personal progects description should go here [lib/projects](./src/lib/projects/).

 ## Deployment